charliewhitfield/ivoyager_table_importer/README.md

 # I, Voyager - Table Importer

 TL;DR: This Godot Editor plugin imports tables like [this](https://github.com/ivoyager/ivoyager/blob/master/data/solar_system/planets.tsv) and provides access to processed, statically typed data.
-It imputes defaults, prefixes strings, converts floats by specified units, and converts text enumerations to integers (enumerations can be project or table-defined), ... amongst other things.
+It can impute defaults, convert floats by specified units, prefix text, convert text enumerations to integers, and more!

 ## Installation